-Reporting to the Senior Veterinary Clinician, the Veterinary Clinician provides a range of high quality production animal veterinary services to the local community including general care and preventative health services, whole farm assessment and audit, breeding services and diagnostic and surgical procedures.
-Working as part of a clinical team you will also have the opportunity to provide emergency after hours services on weeknights and weekends on a revenue-share arrangement.
+Reporting to the Senior Veterinary Clinician, the Veterinarian provides a range of high quality production animal veterinary services to the local community including general care and preventative health services, whole farm assessment and audit, breeding services and diagnostic and surgical procedures.
+Working as part of a clinical team you will also have the opportunity to provide emergency afterhours services on weeknights and weekends.
 You will also contribute to clinical teaching and supervision of undergraduate students by involving them in clinical case management, providing additional learning opportunities where appropriate and demonstrating the highest standard of clinical and professional behaviour.
-This position will also involve mentoring of other staff including interns, locum veterinarians and veterinary nursing team members.

 Term of position: This continuing position is available immediately.

 Visa sponsorship and relocation package available for the right candidate.